 Temperature and Humidity

 Most apple trees don't need fertilizer.
 But even healthy soil can lose some nutrients due to erosion.
-A good rule of thumb is to put a small amount of compost around the trees roots in the spring, and a light application of composted manure in the late fall.
-Using natural mulch (wood chips or pine bark) can help keep nutrient rich soil intact.
+A good rule of thumb is to put a small amount of compost around the tree's roots in the spring and a light application of composted manure in the late fall.
+Using natural mulch (wood chips or pine bark) can help keep nutrient-rich soil intact.

 Propagating Flowering Crabapples

 You can propagate flowering crabapples by grafting onto apple rootstock.
 You may also graft larger edible apple varieties onto a crabapple tree.
 It's also possible to cut water sprouts, also known as suckers, and propagate them.
 These suckers should be removed via pruning in any case, as they hinder the tree's proper growth.
-Note: if your crabapple cultivar was grafted onto another variety, the sucker will propagate as that rootstock, not the graft.
+If your crabapple cultivar was grafted onto another variety, the sucker will propagate as that rootstock, not the graft.